gparraMstr/censys-assessment/README.md

    - The backend can validate incoming requests from the frontend, ensuring only authorized and properly formatted requests are forwarded to the API.

 4. **Response Handling**:
-   - The backend processes responses from the Censys REST API, handling any errors or sanitizing data before sending it to the client.
+   - The backend processes responses from the Censys Search REST API, handling any errors or sanitizing data before sending it to the client.
    - This protects the frontend from handling potentially sensitive error details.

 5. **CORS and Rate Limiting**: